duthied/Free-Friendika/view/theme/frio/README.md

 * if you update the theme you should disable and enable the theme again from the admin panel (to apply possible new hooks)

 **Note:**
-While Frio is doing its job very well in the most cases, there is still some work to do.
-So some templates are still missing and will be added in future versions.
+While Frio is doing its job very well in most cases, there still is some work to do.
+Some templates are still missing and will be added in future versions.

 Some insights into my motivation for starting coding this theme:
 This theme should be the start of a discussion in the friendica community (users and developers) about UI/UX in friendica.